s-damian/larasort/README.md

 * PHP 8.0 || 8.1 || 8.2 || 8.3
 * Laravel 8 || 9 || 10 || 11

+### Please star it on GitHub

+If you find this package useful, please star it on my GitHub repository ✨

 ## Summary